Contents

 Idea 4: Understand The Impact On Accounts Payable

-When you think about a seamless purchasing process, you should also consider how other teams use purchase order data in their daily operations.
+When you think about a seamless and strategic process within your procurement cycle, you should also consider how other teams use purchase order data in their daily operations.

 Accounts payable teams spend an enormous amount of time on approving invoices because: